panayiotis-christodoulou/grant-program/applications/project_decent.md

 ## Project Overview

-- Project: The name of the project
+- Project: The next generation Occupational Health & Safety Web-based solution powered by Blockchain technology
-- Team Name: Legal name of your team
+- Team Name: Decent H&S Ltd
-- Payment Address: USDT (ERC 20) payment address.
-We don't accept payments for the program in other currencies at this stage.
+- Payment Address: 0xC03E57b6acE9Dd62C84A095E11E494E3C8FD4D42

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*